Realistic Detection and Early Warning of Binary Neutron Stars with Decihertz Gravitational-wave Observatories: Discussions

 \section{Discussions}

-We provide the detections and early warning predictions of different BNS populations to be observed by decihertz GW observatories with realistic simulations.
-By the Fisher matrix method, we show that the sources detected by decihertz detectors could be divided into 3 categories based on their properties on a $\Delta\Omega$-$\Delta t_c$ map, which is determined by the specifics of space-based heliocentric-orbit detectors.
+We provide the detections and early warning predictions of different BNS populations to be observed by space-based decihertz GW observatories with realistic simulations.
+We show that the detected sources could be divided into 3 categories based on their properties on a $\Delta\Omega$-$\Delta t_c$ map, which is determined by the specifics of space-based heliocentric-orbit detectors.
 Sources in category (a) that merge quickly have less accurate localization and timing precision.
 Sources in category (b) that merge within 1--4 years after the launch have stable and the best parameter estimation results.
 Sources in category (c) that do not merge within the mission time could still offer early warning alerts.

-We demonstrate that decihertz GW detectors have, on average, $\sim 10^3$ times better localization ability than the ET, which in general applies to all 3 categories of sources.
-We then compare the Monte Carlo simulation results from B-DECIGO, DO-conservative, DO-optimal, and DECIGO, and provide their numbers of detections over time.
+We also discuss the landscapes of EM follow-up observations for the three categories and compare the Monte Carlo simulation results from B-DECIGO with ET, ``ET+CE'', DO-Conservative, DO-Optimal, and DECIGO.
 Furthermore, we provide the detection prospects for 4 different population models and discuss the influence of the confusion noise.

 With such strong localization capability from decihertz space-based GW detectors, joint detections with EM telescopes and satellites become possible.
 Synergy observations might be carried out with, e.g., SWIFT \citep{SwiftScience:2004ykd}, GECAM \citep{Zhang:2018hzq}, eXTP \citep{eXTP:2018kws}, EP \citep{YuanEP}, THESEUS \citep{Ciolfi:2021gzg}, WFST \citep{shi2018}, Mephisto \citep{lei2021}, ZTF \citep{Graham:2019qsw}, and JWST \citep{Gardner:2006ky}.
 For the EM facilities that have field-of-views larger than squares-of-degree level, joint detections will almost always succeed as long as EM counterparts reach above their detection thresholds.
-Therefore, future multi-messenger astronomy using decihertz detectors with EM followups will be very promising, and provides interesting science outcomes.
+Therefore, future multi-messenger astronomy using decihertz detectors with EM follow-ups will be very promising, and provides interesting science outcomes.